Where to Find the 15 Best Burgers in Boston Right Now

 Sometimes, nothing else will do–so here's a perfect patty for every taste.

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

-This Dot favorite serves up grass-fed beef patties with fresh and creative toppings, like the Olympus burger: a godly stack of beef, feta cheese, roasted red peppers, kalamata olive tapenade, and Greek-style tzatziki.
-Also on the takeout menu are non-beef options, like the vegetarian sweet potato patty with goat cheese and fig spread; and a jerk salmon patty with tartar slaw and crispy onions, inspired by owner Tambo Barrow’s Trinidadian and Bajan roots.
-Bred is open Monday-Saturday from noon-8 p.m. for takeout and app delivery.
+This Dot favorite serves up grass-fed beef with fresh and creative toppings, such as the Maui burger: a volcano-high heap of sliced pineapple, smoked ham, habanero pepperjack cheese, crispy onions, and spicy sauce from nearby M&M BBQ.
+You’ll also find non-beef options, like the vegetarian sweet potato patty with Fuji apple, goat cheese and fig spread; and a jerk salmon patty with tartar slaw and crispy onions, inspired by owner Tambo Barrow’s Trinidadian and Bajan roots.

 2 Perkins St., Jamaica Plain, 617-524-2836, thehavenjp.com.

 There are flashier, funkier plates at this playful Fenway-side izakaya from chef Tim and Nancy Cushman’s crew, also behind downtown’s glittery O Ya and brand-new Bianca in Chestnut Hill.
 But the burger is the not-so-secret star (even Julian Edelman is a vocal fan).
 Topped with American cheese, dashi pickles and a tangy “special sauce,” it’s a slightly sloppy thing of beauty.